ShreveportArcade/TinderBox/README.md

 ## Installation (for Unity)
 1. Import the TinderBoxAPI.unitypackage file into your Unity project.
-1. Add the TinderBoxObject prefab to your scene (specifically, every scene that will call IsReady() or GameEnded() needs a TinderBoxObject).
+1. Add the TinderBoxObject prefab to your initial scene.
 1. In the TinderBoxObject inspector, set the **Game ID** field to your game's assigned ID.
 1. In your game's Player Settings, set "Display Resolution Dialog" to "Hidden By Default".